Ph.D. Economics Admissions

 Morgantown, WV 26506-6510

 - For applicants submitting GRE scores, the GRE Institution code is 5904, Department code is 1801.
-Applicants scoring below a 600 should consider re-taking the exam to strive for a higher score.
+Applicants scoring below a combined score of 300 in the verbal and quantitative sections or below a 3.0 in the analytical writing section should consider re-taking the exam to strive for a higher scores.

 Students whose first language is not English must obtain a score of at least 79 on the TOEFL-ibt (213 under the old computer-based exam or 550 under the paper-based exam) or a score of at least 6.5 on the IELTS test to be admitted to graduate study.
 Go to www.toefl.org or www.ielts.org to register and find out more about the test.
 This is a university requirement.